bhumukul-raj/ollama-ai-assistant-project/docs/user-guide/getting-started.md

 The default model is "mistral", which is a good general-purpose model.
 For more coding-specific tasks, you might want to try "codellama" if available.

-## Using the Chat Mode
+## Using the Chat Interface

-The Chat mode allows you to have a conversation with the AI:
+The Chat interface allows you to have a conversation with the AI:

 1. Type a message in the input area at the bottom of the panel.
 2. Press Enter or click the Send button.